With Dr Jo Gee, as told to Anna Ceesay

 We’ve heard about the illnesses you can be diagnosed with, or the labels you can choose to identify with.
 Like all mental health, there’s a spectrum from mild/moderate experiences, to severe and potentially life-threatening conditions.
 These include antenatal/postnatal depression and anxiety, maternal OCD, PTSD, birth trauma and postpartum psychosis.
-Motherdom brings you stories from mums and dads who’ve been through ‘mental ill health’, as well as advice from leading experts in the field.
 But even if you’ve never experienced anything like this, you can still work on your own mental health as a parent.

-Motherdom surveyed 1000 parents with kids under 5 in March 2019, and found that:
+Motherdom surveyed 1000 parents in the UK with kids under 5 in March 2019, and found that:

 54% of you have felt anxious

 So we need to ask someone for help, right?